Akash3121/AWS-DVA-C02/Notes.md

 - they can't access private endpoints (private VPC or on-premises resource)

 - you can create a CloudWatch Metrci and associate a CloudWatch Alarm, then create a health check that checks the alarm itself

+Route 53 - health checks hands on:

+route 53 > dashboard > create health check

+1. create end point health check for the 3 ip's

+and to check unhealth , change the inboud rule to not allow http requests then after some time it wil be unhealthy

+2. create an calucated health check on te previous created health check

+3. for private hosted zones we are supposed to reate a cloudwatch alarm and then health check on that alarm